miselin/M88/programs/README.md

-# Single-Board 8088 Computer - ROMs / Programs
+# The M88 Computer - ROMs / Programs

 Run `make` to build.